dirkmo/prim/README.md

 # prim

 ## The Plan

 Implement a primitive stack machine and a ColorForth like language that I call __TokenForth__.

 ### Stack Machine

-The CPU shall have 8-bit opcodes, a 16-bit ALU, 8-bit and 16-bit memory accesses, 16-bit data and return stacks.
+The CPU has 8-bit opcodes, a 16-bit ALU, 8-bit and 16-bit memory accesses, 16-bit data and return stacks.
 It implements the basic Forth instructions.

 ```asm
 NOP